fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Initial Software Setup for Production

 * Follow the instructions to [install with Kubernetes](/portworx-install-with-kubernetes).
-* Ensure all nodes in the cluster have NTP running and the times are synchronized across all the nodes that will form the Portworx cluster
+* Ensure all nodes in the cluster have NTP running, and the times are synchronized across all the nodes that will form the Portworx cluster
 * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
 * etcd - Setup etcd as a 3-node etcd cluster _outside_ the container orchestrator to ensure maximum stability.
 Refer to the following [page](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd) on how to install etcd and also configure it for maximum stability.

 #### Configuring the Server or the Compute Infrastructure

 * Check and ensure a _minimum_ 2 cores and 4GB of RAM are allocated for Portworx.
-* The base operating system of the server supports linux kernel 3.10+.
+* The base operating system of the server supports Linux kernel 3.10+.
 Newer 4.x Linux kernels have many performance and stability related fixes and are recommended.

       ```text
       uname -r